DavidMacDonald11/phasmophobia_auto_run_script/README.md

+# UPDATE
+This program is now unnecessary as of Phasmophobia update 0.3.0.0, with the new sprint mechanics.
+This program can still be used, but is more likely to get you killed.
+Use at your own discretion.

 # Install Instructions
 0. In Phasmophobia, change the "run" keybinding to `\`.
     * You can modify the script to change that if you like.